 If your small business or not-for-profit organisation has experienced a decline in turnover as a result of COVID-19, you may be eligible for a small business recovery grant of between $500 and $3000.

-This grant helps small businesses meet the costs of safely reopening or up-scaling operations.
+This new round of government grants helps small businesses meet the costs of safely reopening or up-scaling operations.
 These expenses include, but are not limited to:

 🔨 fit-out changes and temporary physical changes (for example, plastic barriers at checkouts)